Plateforme des exportateurs (ExPla)

 Belgique: Association Wallone de l'Elevage (AWE), Group S&E

 The chairman of the Platform is currently Hans-Peter Schons (ADT, Germany).
 The secretariat is housed at the ADT office in Brussels (Rue du Luxembourg 47-51, 1050 Brussels).

 EU is net exporter of bovine semen and live breeding animals

-net exporter of bovine semen based on the number of traded doses (with a surplus of almost 3 mln doses in 2016).
-But due to the import of relatively high priced semen from North America and the much lower price for exported semen, the EU has for a long time been a net importer in terms of value (the deficit decreased to below 27 mln EUR in 2016).
+net exporter of bovine semen (with the 2018 surplus amounting to only about 500,000 portions).
+However, due to imports of relatively high-priced semen from North America and the much lower price of exported semen, the EU has long been a net importer by the value of goods (the deficit increased to more than 37 million EUR in 2018).

 As regards the pure-bred breeding animals, official statistics (Eurostat) show a marked increase in intra-Community trade and a decline in exports to Third countries.
 In 2018, a total of 621,000 heifers, cows and other breeding cattle were traded, including 383,000 within the EU (up 19% from the previous year) and 238,000 to Third countries (down 14%).
 The main export destinations were Turkey and Russia, followed by Algeria, Morocco and Uzbekistan.
 The export of high-quality breeding cattle is an important pillar of European agriculture, as the sales value reached almost EUR 767 million in the calendar year 2018 (that was a good 80 million EUR less than the year before).
 Exports to third countries accounted for 57% (437 million EUR), while the exchange of breeding cattle within the EU generated 330 million EUR.
 As only a few hundred breeding animals are imported from Third countries each year, the EU remains a very large net exporter.
 The export surplus rose to 437 million EUR in 2018.